influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/experimental/quantile.md

 ## Parameters

 ### q
-A value between 0 and 1 indicating the desired quantile.
+A value between 0 and 1 thats specifies the quantile.

 _**Data type:** Float_